Reni101/it-incubator-todolist-ts/README.md

+#Todo Lists React
-Todo Lists React is a simple to-do list app built with React.js.
+Simple to-do list app built with React.js.
 The app allows you to create and manage a list of tasks that need to be done.
 You can add, edit, mark as complete, and delete tasks from the list.

 Features
 Add tasks